AdriellySayonara/DermAI/paper.md

 DermAI addresses a critical gap in digital dermatology for neglected tropical diseases, particularly in low-resource settings where leprosy remains endemic [@barbieri2022reimagining].
 By providing a modular, reusable, and transparent platform, it supports both clinical decision support and reproducible research in medical image analysis[@tan2025clinical].

+Recent advances in biomedical image analysis and computer-aided diagnosis have significantly improved clinical decision support across various medical domains [@Haarburger2019Delira] and [@Moore2022CleanX].
+These developments highlight the growing role of artificial intelligence in healthcare research and practice [@ADaPT-ML], [@Biondi2021COVID19LungSeg] and [Spannaus2023FrESCO].

 # Statement of Need

-Current open-source tools for skin lesion analysis rarely address the **differential diagnosis between infectious and neoplastic skin conditions**, especially neglected diseases like leprosy [@oliveira2025dermai].
+Current open-source tools for skin lesion analysis rarely address the **differential diagnosis between infectious and neoplastic skin conditions**, especially neglected diseases like leprosy [oliveira2025dermai_zenodo].
 Moreover, many existing systems lack modularity, interpretability, or integration into a deployable clinical workflow.

 DermAI fills this niche by offering:

 - A **hybrid modeling approach** that decouples feature extraction from classification, enabling flexible experimentation;
 - Support for **multi-scenario evaluation**, reflecting real-world diagnostic challenges;
 - Built-in **explainability** via Grad-CAM to foster clinician trust;
 - A **full-stack web application** following the MVC pattern (Django), making it deployable in clinical or research environments.

-The software has been validated on the public *Atlas Dermatológico* dataset [@atlasdermatologico] and demonstrates >94% accuracy in distinguishing leprosy from skin cancer and >98% accuracy in separating skin cancer from benign mimickers.
+The software has been validated on the public _Atlas Dermatológico_ dataset and demonstrates >94% accuracy in distinguishing leprosy from skin cancer and >98% accuracy in separating skin cancer from benign mimickers.

 # Features